dolthub/docs/content/guides/import.md

 +----+-----+
 ```

-You can reference the `dolt table import` documentation here to additional ways to modify your database with csv including updating your data, and replacing your existing data.
+You can reference the [`dolt table import`](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) documenation for additional ways to modify your database such as updating or replacing your existing data.

 2. Importing with a schema

-In the case of  JSON or Parquet file we require you provide a schema in the form of a `CREATE TABLE` SQL statement.
+In the case of JSON or Parquet files we require you provide a schema in the form of a `CREATE TABLE` SQL statement.
 You can also specify a schema for a csv file.
 Let's walk through the following file.

 ```json
 {